 Step 1: work out your profit

 Your profit is what you gave on your Self Assessment tax return for the last tax year.
 If you had more than 1 business, add up all of the separate business profits.

-If you haven’t filled in your tax return, you’ll need to estimate your profit.
+If you have not filled in your tax return, you’ll need to estimate your profit.

 What else to include

 Make sure your profit includes other income or profits your business received, for example rental income from a flat above a shop.
-Don’t include this as ‘other income’ too.
+Do not include this as ‘other income’ too.